How can I host my form on a CNAME / custom domain?

 Here's how to get it set up:

-1. Ensure you're on the right plan: CNAMEs require the agency plan or above.
+1. Ensure you're on the right plan: CNAMEs require an agency or professional account.
 Head to your account and upgrade your plan if necessary.

-3. Create a CNAME with a value of custom.growform.co - meanwhile, you should set the "host" to the part of your domain you wish to CNAME, eg. "form" for "form.example.com".
+• Create a CNAME with a value of custom.growform.co, and set the "host" to the part of your domain you wish to CNAME, eg. "form" for "form.example.com".

 How to add a CNAME on popular hosts